• Skip to main content

 • Pour over the coconut milk and mix with a fork until the dry ingredients are just moistened.
 If the mixture seems too dry, add in a bit more milk.

-• Add in the mango, coconut, and white chocolate.
+• Add in the chopped mango, coconut flakes, and white chocolate.

 • Turn the dough out onto a well-floured surface and press together gently till it forms a ball.